Setting Assertions/Conditions in an API call

 APImetrics reviews results returned by an API call in a specific sequence.

 - API Call Timing

-By default a HTTP 2XX code is a pass and a 5XX code is a fail, however, from the conditions tab in the API editor you can change those and parse results or set specific timing based rules.
+By default, a call that returns a HTTP 2xx status code is considered a pass and one that returns a 5xx code is considered a fail.
+However, from the Conditions tab in the API editor you can change the defaults (for instance, to consider HTTP 4xx status codes as fails or, for negative testing, HTTP 2xx status as fails) and parse results or set specific timing-based rules.

-Typically a warning is due to an authentication error with the API call, and warnings are not usually handled in the statistics which focus on pass and fail.
+Typically, a warning is due to an authentication error with the API call and warnings are not usually handled in the statistics that focus on pass and fail.

 Different handling events and triggers can be set for a True or False result.